 With a native integration with DBT, Fivetran can help turn raw data into insights with native transformation.
 For connectors that have complex data models, these off-the-shelf queries can save analytics teams significant work.

-Support for enterprise data sources.
+Fivetran offers strong technical support for enterprise data sources.
 Oracle, SAP, and Workday are a core focus of Fivetran's business model as they expand into enterprise clients.
 These connectors are extremely complicated and are difficult to find reliable solutions elsewhere.
 Fivetran spent $700m to acquire HVR to deepen these capabilities.

 Cost is a big downside of the Fivetran platform.
 With pricing based on Monthly Active Rows, it's easy to end up in a scenario where a data source syncing large data volumes can cost a significant amount of money.